brunopamplona/streaming-economics-infrastructure-trade-offs/README.md

 # streaming-economics-infrastructure-trade-offs

 The work here is not academic.
 Every framework was built under real P&L constraints, with actual budget decisions depending on the output.
+Headline result: Portfolio ROAS improved from 5.4x → 8.5x with 8% lower spend by reallocating budget from low-return plans (LTV/CAC < 4x) to high-return plans (LTV/CAC up to 17x).

 🎯 Objective